Győri ETO KC: 2024–present, Current era

 With seven new players joining the team for the 2024–25 season, there was some uncertainty about whether Győr would still be the top team in the world.
 But as the season went on, the new players proved up to the task of maintaining Győr's legacy.
 New arrivals Kristina Jørgensen and Dione Housheer linked up well with existing back players Bruna de Paula and Estelle Nze Minko, as well as with Kari Brattset Dale on the line.
 This new-look Győr side won the Hungarian Championship in 2025 after coming in second the previous year, with the crucial game being a strong 32–24 victory over arch-rivals and defending champions Ferencváros.
 In the Champions League, Győr finished first in the group stage and defeated HB Ludwigsburg to reach the Final Four once again.
 Just like in the previous season, they defeated Team Esbjerg by one goal in the semifinal, and then defeated Final Four debutants Odense Håndbold 29–27 in the final to win their seventh Champions League title.
 Brattset Dale was named MVP of the Final Four, and Housheer was the season's top goal scorer with 91 goals in the Champions League and 226 in total.
 Several Győr players were also given EHF Excellence Awards for the 2024-25 season: Nze Minko for left back, Housheer for right back, Vikt%C3%B3ria Gy%C5%91ri-Luk%C3%A1cs for right wing, and Brattset Dale for both line player and defender.

+In the 2025-26 season, Győr had to revise their lineup right from the start as four players were unable to play due to pregnancies.
+Despite this, they went through the entire first half of the regular season undefeated, including pulling off a massive 32-17 victory over arch-rivals Ferencváros in the Hungarian League.
+At the beginning of 2026, Győr suffered a double blow as both of their pivots picked up injuries, leading to a slightly uneven second half of the regular season as they lost to domestic rivals Debrecen and Danish powerhouse Team Esbjerg in the Champions League.
+Nevertheless, Győr's form seemed to stabilize during the playoff period, as they won the double in Hungary and easily defeated Odense Håndbold in the Champions' League quarterfinals to reach the Final Four.
+After a narrow one-goal victory over Brest Bretagne Handball in the semifinal, Győr fell to French rivals Metz Handball 29-31 in the final, their fifth second-place finish in the Champions' League.
+Housheer was again Győr's top goal scorer of the season, with 106 goals in the Champions' League and 231 in total, while de Paula contributed 88 goals in the Champions' League.
+Three Győr players received EHF Excellence Awards for the 2025-26 season: Housheer again for right back, de Paula for left back, and Kelly Dulfer for defender.